HYPHENATE/HelpMessages/README.md

 - Support for AND and OR in your filters
 - Support for only String comparisons Equals or not equals

-## TODO
-- Implement security permission checking
-- Expand on filters to allow for greater than, less than, greater than or equal, less than or equal
-- Expand on filters to allow for Boolean, Decimal, Percent, Date field comparison
-- Implement validation checks against the field / object API Names provided
-- Implement new UI for creation of messages and filters
-- Implement pencil on record message to allow Editors quick access to edit / amend a message from the record
-- Make editor checking more dynamic and configurable
-- Make record message statuses more dynamic and configurable

 ## Credits

 - Dan Croft - for the initial build